sujittarun/AccessibilityTest/README.md

 https://user-images.githubusercontent.com/9115366/172140331-be8220de-f20c-4a1e-8a3b-de0b828804db.mp4

 ## Brief Summary
 * Most of the issues where with **ARIA** attribute where WCAG standards are missing.
 If ARIA attribute is not as per standard it might effect the text to speech tools where it might not read out properly.
 * Few are not having unique ID attributes. entire DOm should have unique id values for all elements on page.
 * Form elemnt doesn't have lable.
 This will also be an issue for text to speech tools if there is no lable.
 * There are many elements without landmark, this is one more problem for screen readers.

+### Voilation report is also present in the project Voilation_report.docx